Leapmotor C10: Equipment

 The interior features a 10.25-inch digital instrument cluster, and a 14.6-inch 2K central infotainment display.
 It is equipped with a 12-speaker 840W sound system and a 2.1 m2 panoramic sunroof.
 It has 435 L of trunk space, which expands to 1410 L with the rear seats folded down.
 Leapmotor says that with the front and rear seats folded down, the vehicle can accommodate a 1.8x1.2 m double bed.

+Powertrain

 The C10 is available in either a range extended electric version, with a Seres-supplied 1.5-liter petrol engine and 28 kWh battery capable of 140 km of CLTC electric range, or as a fully electric model with either a 52.9 kWh or 69.9 kWh battery pack, offering CLTC range ratings of 410 or 530 km, respectively.

 Leapmotor i C10

 The Leapmotor i C10 (stylized as i CI0) is a performance-oriented version of the C10 available exclusively in Germany.
 It was developed in collaboration with Opel tuner Irmscher.
 The exterior features larger wheels (possibly 21 inch wheels, the size is unknown), a more prominent rear spoiler, red accents on the front spiltter, side profile, and the center caps, and a stylized lowercase I badge below the rear light bar which also acts as a tail light.
 The only mechanical change was a new firmer suspension setup designed to increase handling.
 The i C10's power output is the same as the C10 AWD introduced at Auto Zürich 2025.
 It has a range of 438 km.